Outerwear - common terms

 Shell clothing - Our shell garments resist both wind and water and can be used year-round - especially during autumn, early winter, and spring.
 When it gets colder outside, you can apply the layer-on-layer method and easily add fleece garments to be able to use the shell clothing regardless of the weather.

-Winter overall - Our winter overalls are lined and very suitable during the winter months for play and outdoor activities in the snow.
+Winter overall - Our winter overalls are lined and are very suitable during the winter season for play and outdoor activities in the snow.
 They keep the child warm and dry all day.

 Rainwear - Rainwear has somewhat lower breathability due to its waterproofness.
 However, this makes it easier to rinse rainwear that has become dirty from, for example, mud.
 Our rainwear is ideal for your child to wear at preschool when you really want the clothes to be dry by the next break.

-Don't forget to complete the outerwear with our boots, hat, and mittens - so your little one is ready for play from head to toe.
+Don't forget to complement the outerwear with our boots, hat, and mittens - so your little one is ready for play from head to toe.